FatsackFails/fatsackfails/src/site/posts/2d-vtuber-obs-tutorial.md

 ---
 This PNGTuber effect requires Exeldro's [Move Transition Plugin](https://obsproject.com/forum/resources/move-transition.913/).
 That means it only works with OBS Studio, and not SLOBS or any other broadcast software.

 If you use this effect on your stream I'd love to see it!
-Tag me on [social media](https://twitter.com/fatsackfails) with a clip.
+Tag me on [Twitter](https://twitter.com/fatsackfails) or [Instagram](https://instagram.com/fatsackfails) with a clip.